nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **Q**: Where do you get the data for the food from?

-**A**: The nutrition data is based on food from NUS TechnoEdge canteen, as this application would be mainly targeted at NUS Engineering students who would eat there regularly.
+**A**: The nutrition data is based on food from NUS TechnoEdge canteen, as this application would be mainly targeted at NUS Engineering students who eats there regularly.

 ## Command Summary